Private, In-Home Tutoring in Littleton, New Hampshire

 Bi-weekly Progress Reports

-SchoolTutoring Academy’s tutoring programs for Littleton students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Littleton, New Hampshire students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Littleton School District uses the NH College and Career Ready Standards as the basis for teaching and learning in all subject areas.
 The Standards provide educators with a clear sequence of learning objectives that help students master each topic.
 Core academics is supplemented by electives in arts, business, other interest-based offerings that connect students with their interest.
 The district’s goal is to ensure students are ready for post-secondary life and have had learning experiences that prepare them for it.
 As a result, students in the district are able to develop a lifelong love of learning that helps them remain interested in education and curious about the world around them.

 We currently cover the following Littleton-area school district: Littleton School District.